anshul22-hub/amazon-clone/README.md

 In this clone we work on both Frontend and Backend

-For frontend we use -: HTML , CSS , JAVASRCIPT.
+For frontend we use -: HTML , CSS , JAVASCRIPT.